Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 The `\rendering` folder contains the main website JSS Next.js project.
 The content of this folder is mapped to the Rendering container using a Docker volume.
 All changes to the sources trigger a recompile and can be seen live in the browser at [https://www.edge.localhost](https://www.edge.localhost).

-You can also run the Next.js application directly using `npm` commands within `src\rendering`.
+You can also build or run the Next.js application directly using `npm` commands within `src\rendering`.
 It is not recommended to run both the rendering Docker container and the npm commands at the same time as both use the same output folder.
-Stop the rendering Docker container if you want to run the Next.js application using `npm` commands.
+Stop the rendering Docker container if you want to build or run the Next.js application using `npm` commands.

 #### Storybook

 The project uses [Storybook](https://github.com/storybookjs/storybook) for "disconnected" development.
 Standard JSS "disconnected" mode has been removed. `jss start` runs connected and expects Sitecore to be running using the provided Docker-compose container environment.

-To browse the existing stories, run `jss storybook`
+To browse the existing stories, run `jss storybook` or `npm run storybook`.

 To add a new story, create a `*.stories.tsx` file under `src\stories`.
 Use other files in that folder as an example.

 If adding a component story, the title should be: `'Components/%Component Name Here%'`.
 For pages, it is `'Pages/%Page Name Here%'`.

-`jss scaffold [%OptionalComponentPath%]%ComponentName%` will automatically create the related component story.
+`jss scaffold [%OptionalComponentPath%]%ComponentName%` will automatically create the related component story at the same time as the component file.

 ## Prerequisites

 1. Ensure you have installed and followed the [global prerequisites](../prerequisites.md).
-2. Ensure you have run the [Docker prerequisites](../docker.md#Prerequisites).
+2. Ensure you have run the [Docker prerequisites](../docker.md#prerequisites).

 ### Optional: Sitecore CDP and Personalize Module Configuration